-Vancouver, British Columbia, September 21, 2022 –Atomic Minerals Corporation ("ATOMIC MINERALS" or the "Company") (TSX Venture: ATOM) is pleased to announce it has acquired by staking, the SC Claim Group (“SC”), consisting of 50 unpatented lode claims totaling more than1,000 acres, in San Miguel County, Colorado through its wholly owned American subsidiary, Recoupment Exploration Company, LLC.
+Vancouver, British Columbia, November 8, 2022 –Atomic Minerals Corporation ("ATOMIC MINERALS" or the "Company") (TSX Venture: ATOM) is pleased to announce it has acquired by staking, the NVM Claim Blocks, collectively the 10 Mile Property (the “10 Mile”), consisting of 521 unpatented lode claims totaling more than 10,400 acres encompassing four separate blocks, in Grand County, Utah through its wholly owned American subsidiary, Recoupment Exploration Company LLC.

 About the Company

 Atomic Minerals is a Vancouver based publicly listed uranium exploration company trading on the TSX Venture Exchange, with current assets in Saskatchewan’s Athabasca Basin and the Four Corners region of the southwest United States.
 The Company is led by a highly skilled management and technical team with numerous previous successes in the junior mining sector.

 For additional information, please visit the Company's website at www.atomicminerals.ca